eastmaels/steemblog.github.io/_posts/account/deanliu/2018-09-22_participating-the-partiko-party-kxkpo5iq.md

 - - -

-This page is synchronized from the post: [Participating the Partiko party](https://steemit.com/@deanliu/participating-the-partiko-party-kxkpo5iq)
+This page is synchronized from the post: ['Participating the Partiko party'](https://steemit.com/@deanliu/participating-the-partiko-party-kxkpo5iq)